agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.deterministic_marl.ActorNet.construct(x)

-  xxxxxx.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: The determinsitc outputs of the actions.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.deterministic_marl.CriticNet(independent, state_dim, n_agents, action_dim, hidden_sizes, normalize, initialize, activation)

+  A class that defines an critic network for MARL aglorithms based on deterministic policy gradient.
+  It is responsible for calculating the critic values of the states.

-  :param independent: xxxxxx.
+  :param independent: Determine whether to calculate independent values.
-  :type independent: xxxxxx
+  :type independent: bool
   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param n_agents: The number of agents.